List of Cobra characters: Darklon

 Darklon is a distant cousin of the Destro clan and ruler of Darklonia.
 He briefly led the Iron Grenadiers when Destro retired from frontline conflict.
-Thought killed when Cobra Commander expanded operations into Eastern Europe and launched a missile that destroyed Darklon's castle, but in reality he escaped the blast and was alive and well until captured by the G.I.
+Thought killed when Cobra Commander expanded operations into Eastern Europe and launched a missile that destroyed Darklon's castle, he actually escaped the blast and was alive and well until captured by the G.I.
 Joe team in the continued G.I.
 Joe: A Real American Hero comic, issue #171 by IDW publishing.

 Decimator

 Decimator was first released as an action figure in 1990, as the driver of the Cobra "Hammerhead" vehicle.

 Decimator has a knack for technology that involves hand-eye coordination.
 He wears a special helmet that gives a special view of the enemy target.
 The helmet gives excellent night vision ability and a 180° view.
 This technology enables him to keep the target in continuous view without having to turn his head around.